Chef Dominique Crenn: 'Everything I Do Could Have ... Impact' For Other Women

 On Bauer saying 'she cooks the way men are cooking'

 That was not right, either.
 I think what he was trying to say, you know, the field that I'm in and also the style of the restaurant especially with Atelier Crenn is a little bit different than a casual restaurant, and he wanted this to be a compliment.
 But I'm not saying what he said was right.
 I'm just trying not to be aggressive about it.
-What I want to say from this is that words matter and the consequences can be hurtful to others.
+What I want to say from this is that words matter, and the consequences can be hurtful to others.

 On how she is using her platform in the #MeToo era